Nuredduna/sharemon/README.md

 You need to do this (normally) only once, unless a new dependency on a Python package was introduced.

-Once the local virtual environment is installed, you can activate it by *sourcing* the `env.sh` script:
+Once the local virtual environment is installed, you can simply activate it by *sourcing* the `env.sh` script:

 ```
 . ./env.sh